SchizoDuckie/DuckieTV/README.md

 How can I get it?
 =================

-DuckieTV can be installed as either a standalone application on Windows, Mac, Linux or Android, or installed as a Google Chrome Browser Extension, and you can try the basic features in an online version.
+DuckieTV can be installed as either a standalone application on Windows (Windows 7, 8.1, 10), Linux (Debian, Ubuntu 15.10 and newer), Mac OSX (10.7 and newer) and Android (Marshmallow, Nougat and newer), or installed as a Google Chrome Browser Extension, and you can try the basic features in an online version.

 Install DuckieTV Standalone
 -------------------------------------------